 Sources

-- CoinGecko — All-Time Highs — live ATH data for all tokens
+- CoinGecko — All-Time Highs — live ATH data for all tracked tokens.

 - CoinMarketCap — ATH Tracker — price history and ATH records